urql-graphql/urql/docs/basics/ui-patterns.md

 Here we keep an array of all `variables` we've encountered and use them to render their respective `result` page.
 This only rerenders the additional page rather than having a long list that constantly changes.
-[You can find a full code example of this pattern in our example folder on the topic of Graphcache pagination.](https://github.com/urql-graphql/urql/tree/main/examples/with-graphcache-pagination)
+[You can find a full code example of this pattern in our example folder on the topic of pagination.](https://github.com/urql-graphql/urql/tree/main/examples/with-pagination)

-We also do not need to use our normalized cache to achieve this.
-As long as we're able to split individual lists up into chunks across components, we can also solve this problem entirely in UI code.
-[Read our example code on how to achieve this.](https://github.com/urql-graphql/urql/tree/main/examples/with-pagination)
+This code doesn't take changing variables into account, which will affect the cursors.
+For an example that takes full infinite scrolling into account, [you can find a full code example of an extended pattern in our example folder on the topic of infinite pagination.](https://github.com/urql-graphql/urql/tree/main/examples/with-infinite--pagination)

 ## Prefetching data